City of Birmingham disputing $450,000 mask order

 N-95 masks (pictured above left), are the U.S. standard for respirators, while KN-95 (pictured above right) is China’s standard.
 The city of Birmingham received the KN-95 masks on March 28.
 They have sat in the city’s storage warehouse since they’ve arrived.
 The mayor said he wanted the N-95 masks to provide to first responders.

 “This vendor wants to double down, not give us our proper order, and demand full price.
-That’s not how this works,” said Woodfin.
+That’s not how this works,” Woodfin said.

 The FDA recently published a list of authorized CDC-compliant Chinese respirator vendors.
 The company Metron ordered from, Chengde Technology, in not on the list.
 Metron has provided documentation showing Chengde Technology’s respirators are compliant with Chinese and European standards.

-The city said they have tried on multiple occasions to compromise with the company, with no success, stating the company is expecting the remaining balance of $225,000.
-“Clearly they’re not showing up, or they’re showing up with something else.
-That is wrong,” said Woodfin.
-Woodfin said they want a refund the money paid that went towards the KN-95 masks, which is roughly $161,000.
+The city said they have tried on multiple occasions to compromise with the company, with no success, stating Meton is expecting the remaining balance of $225,000.

+“Clearly, they’re not showing up, or they’re showing up with something else,” Woodfin said.
+“That is wrong.”

+Woodfin said they want a refund for the money that went towards the KN-95 masks, totaling roughly $161,000.

 LATEST POSTS